 According to 2017 Celebration Chairwoman Ajajielle Brown, “to have a motivational voice and Army veteran serve as our main speaker, the honor is truly ours.
 J.R.’s story is one that should serve as an inspiration to us all.
 He helps to lift voices and spirits, and more to the point, shows that what’s inside a person is what counts.”

-The MLK Celebration not only includes the event at the Carrier Dome.
+Martinez will be the featured speaker, but the celebration includes more than the event at the Carrier Dome.
 It’s a weekend filled with activities and community-wide involvement organized by the City of Syracuse, the University and the MLK committee.
 On Saturday, Jan.
-30, there will be the community event which is a day of educational workshops and recreational activities, as well as an awards ceremony for K-12 students.
+28, a community event will be held at Nottingham High School.
+The community event includes a day of educational workshops and recreational activities, as well as an awards ceremony for K-12 students.

 On Sunday, Jan.
 29, dinner precedes the program at 4:30 p.m., with doors opening at 4 p.m.
 Tickets go on sale beginning Nov.
 1. For employees, staff and the general public, tickets will be sold through the Schine Box Office, and are available on an individual basis ($30) or in blocks of 10 ($300).
 Cash, credit or interdepartmental I.D. may be used.
 All tickets are for general seating.
 Student tickets are $15 and can be purchased through a meal plan at dining halls.
 Students without a meal plan can purchase at the Schine Box Office as well.

 The evening program, which includes an address by Martinez, the presentation of the 2017 Unsung Hero Awards, music by a community choir and entertainment by student performers, begins at 5:30 p.m. and is free and open to the public.
 For questions, call Hendricks Chapel at 315-443-5044.